How To Read This Documentation

 • _id: Unique ID of the record

-• _rev: The locking code lets you perform updates.
-Auto generated
+• _rev: The locking code lets you perform updates, auto generated

-• name: The name of the Crystal, because this is a testing endpoing, there is no right or wrong information to store here, but it cannot be an empty string.
-Text
+• name: The name of the Crystal, because this is a testing endpoing, there is no right or wrong information to store here, but it cannot be an empty string, Text

-• age: The age of the Crystal, the number stored in this field has to be lower than 125.
-Integer
+• age: The age of the Crystal, the number stored in this field has to be lower than 125, Integer

-Create one record with POST /:account_id
+Create one record with POST /:database

 But when you manage the records within your organization you must provide the _id yourself.